 Accessibility considerations should be included in the planning and production stages of promotional video content.

 Captions should be available for all video content that includes synchronized audio.
-Captions should also be used to indicate when music is playing and when sound effects provide information on what is happening.
+In addition to describing speech, captions should be used to indicate when music is playing and when sound effects provide meaningful information.

 SUNY Cortland was once again

 For generic music:

 For a specific song, include the title and artist if time permits:

 ["Good Vibrations" playing,

 [Birds chirping and leaves rustling]

 Welcome class of 2020!

 [Enthusiastic cheering and clapping]